ConservationMetrics/gc-explorer/README.md

 The GuardianConnector Explorer map will render the feature on a map in accordance to what kind of `type` it is (Point, LineString, Polygon).
 The properties are shown in a popup opened by clicking on the feature.

-The GuardianConnector Explorer map can work with any GeoJSON data stored in the expected tabular format, but the main purpose is to visualize field data collected using data collection applications such as Mapeo, OpenDataKit (ODK), and KoboToolbox.
+The GuardianConnector Explorer map can work with any GeoJSON data stored in the expected tabular format, but the main purpose is to visualize field data collected using data collection applications such as (Co)Mapeo, ODK, and KoboToolbox.

-* Mapeo data from Mapeo Desktop is already exported as GeoJSON file.
-The GuardianConnector Explorer map can work with both Observations and Territory data.
+* Mapeo data from Mapeo Desktop is already exported as GeoJSON file, and a CoMapeo Archive Server returns data in a GeoJSON-compliant format.
-* ODK / KoboToolbox API survey data with a geospatial column may be transformed into such a format (as CMI does using [Frizzle](https://github.com/ConservationMetrics/frizzle) components).
+* ODK / KoboToolbox API survey data with a geospatial column may be transformed into such a format.

-* In the future, we can do a similar transformation for Mapeo Cloud API data, if needed.
+In the future, this app can be expanded to also supporting loading from PostGIS, or directly from file.